AlextheYounga/language-models-starter-kit/README.md

 │   ├── models
 │   │   ├── bigram
 │   │   ├── encoder.py
-│   │   ├── gpt
-│   │   └── __pycache__
+│   │   └── gpt
 │   └── tune
+│       ├── chatbot.py
 │       ├── fine_tune.py
 │       ├── hyperparameters.py
 │       └── inference.py
 ```
 ### Model Concepts
 You can play around with the concepts in language models in the `models` folder.
 Here there are two kinds of LM strategies,
 each broken up into their distinct parts:

-- Bigram Language Model: A bigram model is a type of n-gram model that predicts the probability of a word based on the previous word.
+- **Bigram Language Model**: A bigram model is a type of n-gram model that predicts the probability of a word based on the previous word.
 It considers pairs of consecutive words (bigrams) and calculates the conditional probability of the current word given the previous word.

-- GPT Language Model: GPT is a transformer-based language model that uses a deep neural network architecture, specifically the Transformer model.
+- **GPT Language Model**: GPT is a transformer-based language model that uses a deep neural network architecture, specifically the Transformer model.
 It is a much more sophisticated model that considers the entire context of a sentence, not just the previous word.
 GPT is based on a self-attention mechanism that allows it to weigh the importance of each word in the context and capture long-range dependencies in text.

 ### Fine Tuning
-Or you can fine-tune pre-existing models using your own training data.
-This one is fairly straightforward, and all the primary logic for that takes place inside the `src/tune/fine_tune.py` file.
+You can fine-tune pre-existing models using your own training data.
+This is fairly straightforward, and all the primary logic for that takes place inside the `src/tune/fine_tune.py` file.
+There are instructions inside of that file on where to place your models.

 ### Inference
 I have two methods of testing inference with the model built into the `src/tune` folder.
 You can run the `src/tune/inference.py` file, or test it out in a simple terminal chat interface in the `src/tune/chatbot.py` file.